forcedotcom/mobile-ui-elements/README.md

 	- `fieldstoindex`: (Optional) Addition fields (given by their name) that you want to have indexes on.

 	Properties:
+	- `cacheReady`: Returns a promise to track store cache creation progress.
-	- `cacheReady`: Returns a promise that on completion returns an instance of storecache if smartstore is available.
+	- `cache`: Returns an instance of Force.StoreCache when it's ready to store/retrieve data.
+	- `cacheForOriginals`: Returns an instance of Force.StoreCache to be used to keep data copy for conflict resolution.

+	Events:
+	- `store-ready`: Fires this event when the store cache has been successfully created and ready to use.

 	Example: